People On Facebook Really Like Sharing Labour's Manifesto

 By comparison, the full manifestos from the Conservatives and the Liberal Democrats, which were also released this week, have so far been shared around 17,000 times and 9,000 times respectively.
 However, they were both released later in the week, so had less time to be shared.

-Not only was the Labour manifesto the most shared election link during the period between 11 May and 18 May, many of the other most popular articles also had a positive focus on Labour's policies, as the election campaign moves into a new stage with greater focus on
+Not only was the Labour manifesto the most shared election link during the period between 11 May and 18 May, many of the other most popular articles also had a positive focus on Labour's policies, as the election campaign moves into a new stage with greater focus on issues.

 The list of most shared articles include pieces praising the manifesto (such as Polly Toynbee's "this Labour manifesto is a cornucopia of delights"), or reporting the opinion poll findings that many Labour's policies are popular with the public, such as The Independent's "British voters overwhelmingly back Labour’s manifesto policies, poll finds".